 Both studies supported the presence of these four interpersonal styles and their significant role in how people with GAD manifested their worrying.

-This video is not supported by your browser at this time."All individuals with these styles worried to the same extent and extreme, but manifested those worries in different ways," Przeworski said.
+"All individuals with these styles worried to the same extent and extreme, but manifested those worries in different ways," Przeworski said.

 Take the examples of two people with similar worries about someone's health and safety.